sumedhars/csc6621-final-project/README.md

-### CSC 6621 Final Project: Predicting Patient Readmission Rates using Random Forests and Gradient Boosting
+### CSC 6621 Final Project: Predicting Excess Readmission Ratios using Random Forests and Gradient Boosting

 - **Brief Description**: predict hospital readmission rates for patients using Random Forests and Gradient Boosting algorithms.
 The goal is to identify high-risk patients and provide them with additional care to prevent readmission.
 - **Data**: https://data.cms.gov/provider-data/dataset/9n3s-kdb3